acuribe96/CIT114-Note01/Notes01.md

 Allow the user to enter data into a system, or control its operation Devices include mouse and keyboard; touchpads, webcams, microphones, joysticks, and image scanners

+*History*

+Cloud computing was proposed in 1961 by McCarthy
+In 2002, Amazon created AWS
+Amazon launched Elastic Compute Cloud (EC2) in 2006

+*Capacity Planning*

+Process of determining and fulfilling future demands of an ogranizations IT's resources, products, and services.

+*Lead Strategy*

+Adding capacity to an IT resource in anticipation of demand

+*Lag Strategy*

+Adding capacity when the IT resources reaches its full capacity

+*Match Strategy*

+Adding IT resource capacity in small increments, as demand increases

+*Cloud*

+A distinct IT environment that is designed for the purpose remotely provisioning scalable and measured IT resources Typically privately owned and offers access to IT resources that is metered.

+*IT Resource*

+Physical or virtual IT-related artifact that can be either software based, such as a virtual server or a custom software program, or hardware-based, such as a physical server or a network device.

+*Scaling*

+ Ability of the IT resource to handle increased or decreased usage demands.

+ *Horizontal Scaling*

+ Scaling out and scaling in
+ Referred to as scaling out and the horizontal releasing of resources is referred to as scaling in.
+ Common form of scaling
+ Less expensive

+ *Vertical Scaling*

+ Scaling up - replacing of an IT resource with another that has a higher capacity Scaling down - replacing an IT resource with another that has a lower capacity Costly

+ *Cloud Service*

+ Any IT resource that is made remotely accessible via a cloud.

+ *Cloud Service COnsumer*

+Temporary runtime role assumed by a software program when it accesses a cloud service.

 **Question 2**

 > Often when people think of information technology (IT), imaginations (and popular media) think of it as the geek sitting by a phone waiting to help a person with a computer issue.